SkylineCommunications/dataminer-docs/CONTRIBUTING.md

 ![Unsaved changes](~/images/Unsaved_Changes.png)

-### GitHub Desktop keeps basing branches on an outdated version of ‘main’
+### GitHub Desktop keeps basing branches on an outdated version of the main branch

 **Symptom**: Newly created branches indicate that they were created a longer time ago.